 Euphorbia cooperi N.E.Br. ex A.Berger

-Common names: bushveld candelabra euphorbia (Eng.); norsdoring (Afr.)
+Common names: bushveld candelabra tree (Eng.); norsdoring (Afr.)

 SA Tree No: 346